steve-dave8/Express-Templates/README.md

 Templates for using Express with different databases.

-Usage: from your command line, after cloning this repo, change directory to the folder you're interested in, run `npm install`, add a `.env` file to the folder with relevant variables added (details below).
+Usage: from your command line, after cloning this repo, change directory to the folder you're interested in, run `npm install`, add a `.env` file to the folder with relevant variables added (details below), and `npm start` or `npm run dev` to start the application.

+Note that no validation is included in these templates and a database would need to be setup beforehand.

 ### MySQL